SystemRDL/systemrdl-compiler/docs/dev_notes/expressions.rst

 Parse phase
 ^^^^^^^^^^^

-* Using Antlr visitor, construct tree of Expr classes that represent the computation.
+* Using Antlr visitor, construct tree of ASTNode classes that represent the computation.
 * Literals: